TahaOps/taurify/README.md

 # taurify
-***This project is not related in any manner with IBM, RedHat or Ansible and these companies does not support this project.***
+***This project is not related in any manner with IBM, RedHat or Ansible and these companies do not support this project.***

 Helps you to taurify (just like Electronify) an URL into an application.